MissionBit/intro-curriculum/subjects/setup/index.md

 http://YOURNAME.github.io/ - we'll be using this repository throughout the semester so you can easily show off your projects.

-> 9/16 of the students finished this correctly.
-We'll have to spend
-> more time on this in day 2.

 Above and Beyond
 ================